Gaubald

 Gaubald (c.
-700 – 23 December 761) was the first bishop of Regensburg after the foundation of the diocese of Regensburg (he had been preceded by a number of episcopi vagantes active in the region).
+700 – 23 December 761) was the first bishop of Regensburg after the foundation of the diocese of Regensburg (he had been preceded by several of episcopi vagantes active in the region).
 He has been beatified.
-His name is also spelled Gawibald, Geupald or Gaibald.
+His name is also spelled Gawibald, Geupald, or Gaibald.

 Life

 He was ordained bishop in Regensburg in 739 by Saint Boniface.
-Gaubald was also abbot-bishop or mitred abbot of St. Emmeram's Abbey.
+Gaubald was also abbot-bishop or mitered abbot of St. Emmeram's Abbey.
 In 740 he moved the bones of the late Emmeram of Regensburg to the crypt in the later Benedictine abbey.
-On his own death, Gaubald was buried in the Ramwoldkrypta in the Abbey.
+On his death, Gaubald was buried in the Ramwoldkrypta in the Abbey.